Darkness4/blog/pages/blog/2023-12-14-about-gentoo-linux/page.md

 The [Gentoo Handbook](https://wiki.gentoo.org/wiki/Handbook:AMD64) tells everything a person need to know to install Gentoo Linux.
 And none of these steps has caused major issues.
 I've used the binary kernel the first time, and trimmed it [later](about-kernel-configuration).

 You can also use any bootable Linux OS to install Gentoo Linux.
 I've personally used the Void Linux installation ISO since it's only ~600MB, and it has a package manager so that I can install missing tools.
+(Like I said, Void is still great for small devices, thanks to its small rootfs).

 To summarize my installation: